1. Home

 1. Find the Insights Report link in the list of reports (shown above).

-2. The Insights report will be listed in the Reports section IF there is anything to report, otherwise it will not be present.
+2. The Insights Report will be listed in the Reports section IF there is anything to report, otherwise it will not be present.

 Filtering on Participants